Site Map

 Sometimes, people with FTD take the same medicines used to treat other types of dementia.

 In some cases, stopping or changing medicines that worsen confusion or that are not needed can improve thinking and other mental functions.
-Medicines include:
+Such medicines include:

 It is important to treat any disorders that can cause confusion.
 These include: